OutOfOrder/MojoSetup-Bins/README.md

 The main file that needs to be edited is the config.lua.
 Here you can change the game name, executable name, and specify the sizes of the installed game.
 Read through the comments for basic settings to change..
 For more advanced installers see the documentation in the source @ http://www.icculus.org/mojosetup/

+Splash images must be in either BMP, JPG, or PNG image format for mojosetup to load them.

 Testing the Installer
 ---------------------